Lab 2 - C++, CMake & IDE

 tolib.cpp

-compile and run program (tip: you have to compile both
+Compile and run the program (tip: you have to compile both

 main.cpp